 Turning 35 in April was a huge light bulb moment for me.
 Officially being in my mid-30’s I felt old and tired.
 So tired.
 Yes, I can blame that on motherhood but my kids are 7 and 4 and honestly they’re more mentally draining than physically 🙂 My initial “why” was never to lose weight or change my body type.
 I’ve always been confident no matter my size and believe that confidence comes from within.
 My goal was to become healthier for myself and my children.
 However, it’s inevitable that daily exercise and eating better will cause weight loss so since this lifestyle change I’ve dropped 25 pounds in 8 weeks.
-I feel better than I ever have and have so much mental clarity.
-I’ve gotten a lot of questions about what I’ve been doing at the gym and I thought it would be easy to have everything in one place for reference.
+With effective fitness programs, you’ll feel better than you ever have and you’ll have so much mental clarity.
+I’ve gotten a lot of questions about what I’ve been doing at the gym and I thought it would be easy to have everything in one place for reference that is why I invite you to check Observer which is the product that make lose all this weight.

 What I’ve Been Eating